0x17io/0x17io/README.md

-# Main Page
+# Welcome

 ## Brief Description

 Currently a mathematics and computer science teacher at the [La Joya High School](https://ljhs.lajoyaisd.com/).
 Feel free to reach out to me via [Linkedin](https://www.linkedin.com/in/jose-ruben-espinoza/).
 My primarily programming languages of choice are Python and Rust.
 General intrests include deep learning applications, cybersecurity, and networking.
+In my spare time I also help local business owners set up an online presence.

 ## GitHub Project Links
 For ease of navigation, here is a list of my main projects: